laobamac/OCLP-Mod/docs/ACCEL.md

 ## Cannot Login on 2011 15" and 17" MacBook Pros

-By default, OCLP-Mod will assume MacBookPro8,2/3 have a faulty dGPU and disable acceleration.
+By default, OpenCore Legacy Patcher will assume MacBookPro8,2/3 have a faulty dGPU and disable acceleration.
 This is the safest option for most users as enabling dGPU acceleration on faulty Macs will result in failed booting.

 However, if your machine does not have the dGPU disabled via NVRAM, you'll experience a login loop.
 To work around this is quite simple: